 If not CrossFit, try something else.
 But try.

-The days do not get longer.
+The days do not get longer or greater in number.
 Run now while the sun is shining.